bfshi/DeepLDA/README.md

 Using channel-wise average feature instead of a flattened one

-test needed to be implemented
+test needs to be implemented